Graphite drawing tools you need - Artist's Essentials

 Graphite-stick.jpg

 I have touched on these briefly before but graphite and charcoal sticks have versatile uses.
 They may be used directly or be used with a blending stump or they may be made into a powder.
+Graphite sticks or charcoal sticks may be used directly on paper (for dark tones) or with a blending stump.
 There are some differences between the two mediums though.
-Graphite is softer and is generally warmer in tone while charcoal is slightly brittle and is cooler in tone.
-So if your paper media is warm white, graphite will do wonders but if paper is cooler in tone, charcoal will look stunning.
-You can use them vice versa too but in my experience, my drawings look better when I match the tone of the media to the medium but if you like the look, you can definitely use it the way you want.
+Graphite is generally cooler in tone while charcoal is warmer in tone.
+In my experience, drawings look better when I match the tone of the paper to the medium but if you like the look, you can use it the way you want.

 8. White charcoal or graphite